List of birds of Serbia

 This is a list of the bird species recorded in Serbia.
-The avifauna of Serbia include a total of 352 species, one of which (common pheasant) has a self-sustaining population introduced by humans, and six others (snow goose, Canada goose, ruddy shelduck, wood duck, mandarin duck, Egyptian goose) probably deriving from introduced populations outside of Serbia.
+The avifauna of Serbia include a total of 376 species, of which 2 have been introduced by humans.

+The eastern imperial eagle is the national bird of Serbia.

-This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of the BirdLife International Checklist of the Birds of the World, Version 7, 2014.
+This list's taxonomic treatment (designation and sequence of orders, families and species) and nomenclature (common and scientific names) follow the conventions of The Clements Checklist of Birds of the World, 2022 edition.
 The family accounts at the beginning of each heading reflect this taxonomy, as do the species counts found in each family account.
-Introduced and accidental species are included in the total counts for Serbia.

-The following tags have been used to highlight several categories, but not all species fall into one of these categories.
-Those that do not are commonly occurring native species.
+Introduced and accidental species are included in the total counts for Serbia.The following tags have been used to highlight several categories, but not all species fall into one of these categories.
+Those that do not are commonly occurring native species.The conservation status shown is local.